Client Education Library

 Abscesses in dogs are pockets of pus underneath the skin.
 These are usually soft lumps on dogs that are warm to touch and painful, and occur secondary to a bite wound or skin injury.
 Abscesses in dogs are often just below the skin, can be large or small, and sometimes rupture and drain a foul smelling fluid.
 They can occur anywhere on the body.
 Abscesses are also seen on the muzzle of dogs, usually underneath the eye, secondary to dental disease.

 Dogs with abscesses will need veterinary care to have the abscess drained and flushed out.
-Antibiotic therapy as well as pain medications are needed.
-Abscesses in dogs are usually so painful that many pets will need some level of sedation in order for the veterinarian to treat it properly and spare your dog from additional pain or discomfort.
+They will need antibiotic therapy as well as pain medications.
+Abscesses in dogs are usually so painful that many pets will need some level of sedation.
+This allows the veterinarian to treat the issue properly and spare canine patients from more pain or discomfort.

 Soft Tissue Sarcomas

 Soft tissue sarcomas are a category of cancerous tumors, particularly those arising from the connective muscle or nervous tissues in dogs.
 Since these tissues are present throughout the entire body, these tumors can develop anywhere.
-Most often they are seen on the legs, chest, or abdomen of affected dogs, and are more common in middle aged to older dogs.
+They occur most often on the legs, chest, or abdomen of affected dogs, and are more common in middle aged to older dogs.

 Surgical excision is the best treatment for soft tissue sarcomas in dogs.
 The surgeon must take wide margins to avoid leaving any of the cancer cells behind, so it is ideal to remove these tumors while they are still small.
-In some cases, followup chemotherapy or radiation therapy may be needed.
-After successful surgical removal, most dogs will live full life spans.
+In some cases, your dog may need followup chemotherapy or radiation therapy.
+After successful surgical removal, most dogs will live full lifespans.

 Peripheral Nerve Sheath Tumors

 Peripheral nerve sheath tumors are a type of soft tissue sarcoma.
-They are lumps that grow from the nerve cells in dogs, and can occur anywhere in a dog’s body.
-They can be felt as hard, immovable lumps on dogs underneath the skin when they grow close to the surface.
+These lumps grow from the nerve cells and can occur anywhere in a dog’s body.
+They feel like hard immovable lumps on dogs under the skin when they grow close to the surface.
 These lumps are usually not painful when touched, but some dogs will bite or chew at them due to nerve irritation.

-Peripheral nerve sheath tumors do not commonly spread, but are locally invasive.
+Peripheral nerve sheath tumors do not commonly spread but are locally invasive.
 Treatment of choice is surgical removal of the tumor, although recurrence is common.
-In some cases, amputation of affected limbs and/or radiation therapy are necessary.
-Unfortunately, most dogs with peripheral nerve sheath tumors may only live up to one year despite appropriate treatment.
+In some cases, dogs will need to have the affected limbs amputated and/or undergo radiation therapy.
+Unfortunately, most dogs with peripheral nerve sheath tumors may only live up to one year, despite appropriate treatment.

 Enlarged Lymph Node

 Treatment of lymph node enlargement in dogs depends on the underlying cause.
-Various medications, chemotherapy, or even surgery may be recommended based on the cause of the lymph node enlargement.
-Depending on the cause the long-term prognosis can vary considerably.
+Your veterinarian may recommend various medications, chemotherapy, or even surgery based on the cause of the lymph node enlargement.
+Depending on the cause, the long-term prognosis can vary considerably.

 Diagnosing Lumps on Dogs